youssifsamir/Blockchain-HealthInsurance-System/README.md

 A college graduation project that aims to revolutionize healthcare insurance processes by leveraging blockchain technology, smart contracts, and modern web and mobile development tools.</br>
 I've built a secure and efficient platform to streamline interactions between insurance providers, healthcare facilities, pharmacies, and patients.
+By incorporating blockchain technology, I seek to improve the security and transparency of medical insurance claims.

 # 🔥 Quick Preview